-Valuation technique Significant inputs Sensitivity Freehold land refundable purchase taxes and other A 5% increase in estimated purchase price, including non-refundable purchase taxes and other costs directly attributable to the acquisition would result in a significant increase in fair value of buildings by Rs.
-7.142 million (2020: Rs.
-7.142 million).
-Buildings on freehold land Cost approach that reflects the cost to the market participants to construct assets of comparable utility and age, A 5% increase in estimated construction and other ancillary expenditure would results in a significant increase in fair value of buildings by Rs.
-8.433 million
+Valuation technique Significant inputs Sensitivity Freehold land Market comparable approach that reflects recent transaction prices for similar properties including non-refundable purchase A 5% increase in estimated purchase price, including non-refundable purchase taxes and other costs directly attributable to the acquisition would result in a significant increase in fair value of buildings by Rs.
+7.142 million (30-Jun-21: Rs.
+7.142 million). • Cost approach that reflects the dcost to the market participants to construct assets of comparable utility and age, adjusted for obsolescence and depreciation.
+There was no change in valuation technique during the year.
+A 5% increase in estimated construction and other ancillary expenditure would results in a significant increase in fair value of buildings by Rs.
+8.012 million (30-Jun-21: Rs.
+8.433 million).
+Plant and machinery acquire assets of comparable utility and age, adjusted for including import duties and non- refundable purchase taxes and other costs directly attributable to the acquisition or construction, Electric installation acquire assets of comparable utility and age, adjusted for including import duties and non- refundable purchase taxes and other costs directly attributable to the acquisition or construction,

-(2020: Rs.
-8.877 million).